Ah, Ha, Ha, Ha

 • Through 2014, other short stories came to mind, about 24 stories in all.

-• From 2015 to 2017, the manuscript The Monks of Malibu took shape.
+• From 2015 to 2017, the manuscript The Monks of Malibu took shape. to be published as an eBook in 2022.

 I made up so many characters I’m inclined to stop the presses and host a party for them, acknowledging, as writer Anne Lamott observed, they are, “Characters that have selected you to be their typist.”